 Q: I am a high school student.
 Does Spartan have a pre-med program for me to move into the MD program?

-A: Spartan should be tentatively starting its pre-med program for high school students in the fall session of 2010.
-The program will be five (5) trimesters where the student will complete all pre-med requirements and secure the required credits.
+A: Spartan have started its pre-med program for high school students since 2010.
+The program will be five (4) trimesters where the student will complete all pre-med requirements and secure the required credits.

 Q: What is required from a transfer student seeking GMC registration in order to practice in the UK?

 A: The following special case is applicable to all transferring students who would like to apply for GMC registration in United Kingdom.

 They have to spend one year and 8 months (1.8) of basic science and preclinical studies in our St. Lucia campus in order to qualify for GMC registration as our regular students.